JeffreyChan0913/EYE/Beginner/1016/README.md

 ### Problem description

-You are given multiple set of data and you will have to calculate the average for the class and numbers of As.
+You are given multiple set of data, where the values will be the mixtures of whole number and deciamls, and you will have to calculate the average for the class and numbers of As and the range of A is \[90,100\].

+First input value will be the amount of test cases.

+Second value will tell you the amount, n,  of grades you will be getting.

+Third, you will have n amount of numbers.

 For example,

 Input: